Lakes

 Nanaimo Lakes

-The Nanaimo Lakes are a series of four very popular recreation lakes located southwest of Nanaimo along the Nanaimo River.
+Lakes, Nanaimo Lake, Vancouver Island, BCThe Nanaimo Lakes are a series of four very popular recreation lakes located southwest of Nanaimo along the Nanaimo River.
 You take the Nanaimo River road to reach them.
-The road is paved to the east end of the first lake, then is a good gravel road from thereon.
-Camping is available at the first and fourth lake and there are boat launches on all four lakes.
+The road is paved to the east end of the first lake, then it is a good gravel road from there on.
+Camping is available at the first and fourth lakes, and there are boat launches on all four lakes.
 Read More….

 Nimpkish Lake

-Nimpkish Lake is located in the nimpkish valley and is a very large lake.
-The lake is 20 +km long but quite narrow.
-The wind can come up on this lake and produce some very large waves that will put you to shore to wait it out so be careful.
+Lakes, Nimpkish Lake, Vancouver Island, BCNimpkish Lake is located in the Nimpkish Valley and is a very large lake.
+The lake is 20 km long but quite narrow.
+The wind can come up on this lake and produce some very large waves that will put you on shore to wait it out, so be careful.
 On the other hand, it is a very popular windsurfing lake.
 Read More….

 Nitinat Lake